preetparmar/Website-Animations/Input Wave Animation/README.md

 # Input Wave Form Animation

-Cool looking animation on selecting the input fields.
+A cool looking animation which triggers when you select an input field..
 I have used JavaScript to add innerText element and experimented with some delays.

 ## Animation Preview